Omar Quesada

 Werner Omar Quesada Martínez (born 24 September 1965) is a Peruvian lawyer and politician.
-A ranking member of the Peruvian Aprista Party, he served as the party's Institutional Secretary General from March 2010 to July 2017.
+A ranking member of the Peruvian Aprista Party, he served as the party's Institutional General Secretary from March 2010 to July 2017.

 His career has been marked by controversy.
 Raised in the Ayacucho Region, he served as a regional party leader throughout his youth, becoming the first democratically elected governor of Ayacucho, from 2003 to 2006.
 In the second presidency of Alan García, he was appointed as Director of the Informal Property Formalization Agency (COFOPRI), an agency dependent of the Ministry of Housing.
 Upon the revelation of irregular property selling conceded by the agency, he was forced to tender his resignation in April 2010.

 Early life and education

 Born in the northern city of Trujillo, La Libertad, Quesada was raised in Huanta, Ayacucho.
 From a very young age, he registered himself in the Peruvian Aprista Party.
 After finishing his high school education at María Auxiliadora Grand School Unity in 1981, he travelled to Lima in order enroll in the Universidad de San Martín de Porres to study law.
 He was able to finish his law degree in 1996.

 Simultaneously with his college education, Quesada served in a variety of positions within the Peruvian Aprista Party's Regional Committee.
-In 1985, he rose to the position of Deputy Regional Secretary General of the party in Ayacucho, and Provincial Secretary General for Huanta from 1992 to 1993.
+In 1985, he rose to the position of Deputy Regional General Secretary of the party in Ayacucho, and Provincial General Secretary for Huanta from 1992 to 1993.

 Political career

 Early political career

 Simultaneously with his college education, Quesada served in a variety of positions within the Peruvian Aprista Party's Regional Committee.
-In 1985, he rose to the position of Deputy Regional Secretary General of the party in Ayacucho, and Provincial Secretary General for Huanta from 1992 to 1993.
+In 1985, he rose to the position of Deputy Regional General Secretary of the party in Ayacucho, and Provincial General Secretary for Huanta from 1992 to 1993.

 In 1999, the party National Convention elected Quesada as Secretary of Organization, serving in the position until his election as Ayacucho's first democratically elected governor.

 Elected Mayor of the Province of Huanta in 1993, he lost reelection in 1995.
 In the 2002 regional elections, he was elected as the first Governor of Ayacucho.
 He failed to attain reelection in 2006 regional elections.